sandbornm/3D-Printing-Data/README.md

+## Data View

+From the root of the repository, run `python utils.py` .
+Assumes python 3 and it may be necessary to install dependencies.
+Also note that the data must remain zipped in the repository, but running the above command will unzip files.
+Will add function to remove unzipped files (WIP).

 # 3D-Printing-Data

-This repository contains data gathered from 3D printing machine MonkeyFab Spire.
+This _forked_ repository contains data gathered from 3D printing machine MonkeyFab Spire.
 Each directory contains data samples gathered from different prints, some of them being fault.

 ## Data usage